 - Undertake work outside of meetings (such as reviewing documents sent by email).

 Workgroup members are selected for their expertise and experience, and not as representatives of the companies they work for.
 Each member is required to submit an Employer Release Letter before they can become a member, and they must then act objectively and independently in accordance with this letter whilst part of a Workgroup.
-For these reasons there are no alternates for Workgroup members, and attendees cannot take on the role of an absent member.
+For these reasons there are no alternates for Workgroup members, and non-voting participants cannot take on the role of an absent member.

-Modification Workgroup members are obliged to confirm their availability to attend the appropriate meetings and carry out relevant work.
+Workgroup members are obliged to confirm their availability to attend the appropriate meetings and carry out relevant work.
 Although this may not always be possible, it is important for the continuity of discussions to ensure that a reasonably consistent group of people are present across the meetings.

 How can I volunteer to be a Workgroup member?